 Both my partner Tim and I are very aware of the environmental challenges that face our world and the negative impacts we are leaving for future generations to clean up.
 By focussing on local, healthy and sustainable foods and the workshops that surround them we are hoping to increase awareness about our fragile environment and the food routes that we choose to use.

 We have both also been really stuck with the lack of work in the south west and the tough times that you can experience when you slip out of the daily routine of regular employment.
-Through our 4 stage courses we aim to help bridge the gap to employment for others.
-Many different factors can build up which create barriers to work and we aim to help individuals through these such as overcoming anxiety, building confidence, getting back to working in a team environment or getting used to working to a schedule again.
+Through our four-stage courses we aim to help bridge the gap to employment for others.
+Many different factors can build up which create barriers to work.
+That’s why we aim to help individuals through these, such as overcoming anxiety, building confidence, getting back to working in a team environment or getting used to working to a schedule again.

 How has the School for Social Entrepreneurs supported you?

 SSE picked us up right at the beginning when we were still planning The Cornish Seaweed Company.
 They not only gave us the business support and training that we needed, but they were a solid, friendly and highly experienced support network.
 Even having finished the programme over a year ago, they have continued to help us find expert help, directed us to new and exciting opportunities, and offered guidance when the going gets tough.

 The experience that SSE gave us was invaluable.